Yandex Cloud

 Where:

-• service-account-key: File with the service account authorized key.
+• service-account-key: Service account authorized key file.

 • cloud-id: Cloud ID.